A Healthy Recipe

 Xylitol can be substituted for sugar in cooking and for other sweetening.

-Though initially more expensive than sugar, it’s an absolute bargain in terms of your health.
+Though more expensive than sugar, it’s an absolute bargain for your health.

 There’s a new spice for blood-sugar support and that's cloves.